Zayn Malik Will Be Relieved To Learn That Harry Styles Reportedly Wants To Be The Mysterious One [Opinion]

 Zayn Malik’s Second Album 2017: Evil Twin Roger Collaborated With Z

 Zayn Malik and Harry Styles both have an album coming out in 2017.
-While there is no word on when Zayn Malik’s new album will be released, Harry Styles has a lead single, coming out on April 7, and sources close to production have reportedly said the album will be released in late April or early May.
+While there is no word on when Zayn Malik’s new album will be released, Harry Styles has a lead single, coming out on April 7, and sources close to production have reportedly said the album would be released in late April or early May.

 Zayn Malik and Harry Styles have worked hard to hone their skills and their public image, but the release of new music will tell the real story.